Rafi Ahmed: Research

 Ahmed is known for his research on T cells, which he began studying during his postdoc.
 Specifically, at UCLA, Ahmed studied memory T cell differentiation and immunity of T and B cells against viruses, such as hepatitis C and HIV in a paper that gained him notoriety in the immunology world.
 In 1995, Ahmed moved to Emory University and began his work to secure funding to develop a vaccine center there.
-At Emory, Ahmed has worked to investigate t-cell exhaustion in fighting chronic infection, through which he discovered a link between t-cell exhaustion and expression of the gene PD1, or "Programmed Death 1."
-With the help of Emory graduate student Daniel Barber, Ahmed devised a way to use antibodies to block this inhibitory receptor and enhance flagging T-cell function.
+At Emory, Ahmed has worked to investigate T cell exhaustion in fighting chronic infection, through which he discovered a link between T cell exhaustion and expression of the gene PD1, or "Programmed Death 1."
+With the help of Emory graduate student Daniel Barber, Ahmed devised a way to use antibodies to block this inhibitory receptor and enhance flagging T cell function.
 Today, "PD1 Blockade Treatments" are being investigated for treating aggressive cancers with promising preliminary results.
-At the Ahmed Laboratory at Emory University, Rami Ahmed and his team work to build understanding on the development and maintenance of humoral memory.
+At the Ahmed Laboratory at Emory University, Rafi Ahmed and his team work to build understanding on the development and maintenance of humoral memory.
 The lab has co-developed a novel method for rapidly generating human monoclonal antibodies after vaccination, and has shown that "broadly cross-reactive antibodies that recognize multiple influenza viruses can be generated after influenza vaccination in humans."
 This research is reportedly paving the way for a possible future universal influenza vaccine.